 Our strategy to become the leading telecommunications provider in Europe is reflected in the trend in our international employee headcount.
 The number of employees working at sites outside Germany has risen notably since the turn of the millennium – albeit with fluctuations in some places.
 Whereas 91.4 percent of company employees were working in Germany in 1998, the rate has leveled at around 50 percent since 2009.
 The figure for 2016 was 48 percent.

-You can find further information in the HR Factbook by the end of May.Reporting against standards
+You can find further information in the HR Factbook.Reporting against standards

 This data is relevant for criterion 15 (Diversity and health) of the German Sustainability Code.